 A fulfillment center is a company that handles product storage and order shipping operations for other businesses.
 Inventory storage and management and order processing, packing and shipping are core services that fulfillment centers provide.
 Fulfillment center costs will vary based on the types of goods a business sells and overall product storage and sales volume.

-Small and growing businesses often find outsourcing fulfillment to be more efficient, economical and flexible than managing in-house facilities, systems and staff.
+Small and growing businesses often find outsourcing order fulfillment to be more efficient, economical and flexible than managing in-house facilities, systems and staff.
 A fulfillment center not only handles many time-consuming tasks, but it can also scale up or down to meet demand easily.
 This gives business owners the freedom to focus on growth-driving activities rather than fulfillment tasks and overhead.

 A fulfillment center generally covers five key operational tasks for ecommerce clients: